vEnhance/1802/src/sph.typ

 In addition to cylindrical coordinates, there's one more system we'll use, called spherical coordinates.
-This section defines them and shows how to use them.
+This chapter defines them and shows how to use them.

 #warning(title: [Warning: There are _eight_ competing standards, check your book])[
   Note that there are competing conventions!